• Skip to primary navigation

 The reality is that "Hatch Peppers" actually belong to the broader category of New Mexican peppers, and there are many types.
 You can learn more about Hatch Chili Peppers here, including types and history.
 Hatch peppers typically range in heat levels from 1,000 - 8,000 Scoville Heat Units, which is quite mild to about jalapeno pepper level heat.

-I ordered mine online because I do not live near New Mexico, and the harvesting season runs from August through September.
 You can grow New Mexican types in your own garden, but my peppers are just now harvesting and I didn't grow any this year.
-Luck you can order anything online!
+Luckily you can order anything online!

 Barker's Hot Chili Peppers From Hatch, NM